Below is a very short list of Bible verses that cannot properly be explained outside of the teachings of

 not regard a person’s status but teach the way of God in accordance with the truth.”
 (Mark 12:14)

-by letter."
+or by letter."
 (2 Thess 2:15) What happened to these traditions?
-They are not included within the writings of
+They are not included within the

 "I commend you because you remember me in everything and maintain the traditions even as I have delivered

 them to you" (1 Cor.
 11:2).

 “For this is why the gospel was preached even to the dead, that though judged in the flesh like men, they might

 live in the spirit like God.
 (1Pet.4:6) This verse makes no sense unless you believe in Purgatory.

 "For Christ also died for sins once for all, the righteous for the unrighteous, that he might bring us to God,

 being put to death in the flesh but made alive in the spirit; in which he went and preached to the spirits in

 prison, who formerly did not obey ."
 (1 Peter 3:18-20).
 Again, this verse only makes sense in light of

 “...let him know that whoever brings back a sinner from the error of his way will save his soul from death and